-Use, possession, manufacturing, sale or distribution of illicit drugs, controlled substances, or drug paraphernalia except as expressly permitted by law.
+Use, possession, manufacturing, sale, purchase with the intent to distribute, or distribution of illicit drugs, controlled substances, or drug paraphernalia except as expressly permitted by law.
 This also includes legal substances that are used in a way not intended by the manufacturer (e.g. huffing nitrous oxide, whippits).
 Factors such as odor, Student's physical appearance, and conditions within the room will be taken into consideration when determining whether a drug violation has occurred.
-(See University Policies 1.6 and Residence Life Policies 4.5).
+(See University Policies 1.6 and Residence Life Community Living Policies 4.2).
 Possession of marijuana under a valid medical marijuana card is not permitted on campus.
+(See University Drug Policy, 1.6).
+Any student who is found responsible for this violation may receive a monetary fine and/or fee applied to their student account.